OWASP/wstg/Testing for APIs.md

 # API Testing

-Web APIs have gained a lot of popularity because they allow third-party programs to interact with website in a more efficient and easy way.
-In this section, we will discuss with some basic concepts about API and the way to test security for APIs.
+Web APIs have gained a lot of popularity as they allow third-party programs to interact with websites in a more efficient and easy way.
+In this guide, we will discuss some basic concepts about APIs and the way to test security for APIs.

 ## Background Concepts

-REST (Reperesentational Sate Tranfer) is an architechture that is implemented while developer design APIs.
+REST (Representational State Transfer) is an architecture that is implemented while developer design APIs.
 Web application APIs following the REST style that called REST API.
-REST APIs using URIs (Uniform Resource Identifires) to access resources.
-The generic URI sysntax as defined in RFC 3986 as below:
+REST APIs using URIs (Uniform Resource Identifiers) to access resources.
+The generic URI syntax as defined in RFC 3986 as below:

 > URI = scheme "://" authority "/" path [ "?" query ] [ "#" fragment ]

-We are interseted in the path of URI as the relationship between user and resources.
+We are interested in the path of URI as the relationship between user and resources.
 For example, `https://api.test.xyz/admin/testing/report`, this shows report of testing, there is relationship between user admin and their reports.

-The path of any URI will definre REST API resource model, resources are seperated by a forward slash and based on Top-Down design.
+The path of any URI will define REST API resource model, resources are separated by a forward slash and based on Top-Down design.
 For example:

 - `https://api.test.xyz/admin/testing/report`
 - `https://api.test.xyz/admin/testing/`
 - `https://api.test.xyz/admin/`

-Request moethods are HTTP methods like GET,POST,… But at REST API’s model, these methods have fixed meaning.
+REST API requests follow the [HTTP Request Methods](https://tools.ietf.org/html/rfc7231#section-4) defined in [RFC7231](https://tools.ietf.org/html/rfc7231)

 | Methods | Description                                   |
 |---------|-----------------------------------------------|